Nurse Betty

-Nurse Betty is a 2000 American black comedy film directed by Neil LaBute and starring Renée Zellweger as the title character, a small town, Kansas housewife-waitress who suffers a nervous breakdown after witnessing her husband's torture murder, and starts obsessively pursuing her favorite television soap opera character (Greg Kinnear), while in a fugue state.
+Nurse Betty is a 2000 American black comedy film directed by Neil LaBute and starring Renée Zellweger as the title character, a small town, Kansas waitress who suffers a nervous breakdown after witnessing her husband's torture murder, and starts obsessively pursuing her favorite television soap opera character (Greg Kinnear), while in a fugue state.
 Morgan Freeman and Chris Rock play the hitmen who killed her husband and subsequently pursue her to Los Angeles.

 The film premiered at the 2000 Cannes Film Festival.
 The film won the Cannes Film Festival Award for Best Screenplay.
 For her performance, Zellweger won the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy.
 The film was also a commercial success.

 Plot

 In the small Kansas town of Fair Oaks, diner waitress Betty Sizemore is a fan of the soap opera A Reason to Love.
-She has no idea that her husband Del, a car salesman, is having a sexual affair with another woman.
+She has no idea that her husband Del, a car salesman, is having a sexual affair with another woman, his secretary.
 She also doesn't know that her husband supplements his income by selling drugs.
 When Betty calls to ask about borrowing a Buick LeSabre for her birthday, Del tells her to take a different car.
-She manages to sneak the car for herself, anyway, although unbeknownst to her, a large stash of drugs are hidden in the LeSabre's trunk.
+She manages to get the Buick's key and drives off, unaware that a large stash of drugs is hidden in the trunk.
 Two hitmen, Charlie and Wesley, come to Betty and Del's house.
-Charlie threatens to scalp Del if he doesn't reveal where the drugs are, and Del reveals that he has hidden the drugs in the trunk of the LeSabre; afterwards, Wesley still scalps Del after misunderstanding Charlie's silent communication.
+Charlie threatens to scalp Del if he doesn't reveal where the drugs are, and Del reveals that he has hidden the drugs in the trunk of a Buick; Wesley then scalps Del after misunderstanding Charlie's silent communication.
+The appalled Charlie shoots Del dead.
 Betty witnesses the murder and enters a fugue state, assuming the identity of a character in A Reason to Love who is a nurse.

 That evening, Sheriff Eldon Ballard, local reporter Roy Ostery, and several policemen examine the crime scene while Betty calmly packs a suitcase.
-She seems oblivious to the murder, even with the investigation going on right in her house.
+She seems nonchalant about the murder, even with the investigation going on right in her house.
 At the police station, a psychiatrist examines her.
 Betty spends the night at her friend's house, sleeping in a child's bedroom.
 In the middle of the night, she gets into the LeSabre and drives off.
 She stops at a bar in Williams, Arizona, where the bartender talks about her vacation in Rome; Betty tells her that she was once engaged to a famous surgeon (describing the lead character from A Reason to Love).
-Meanwhile, the two hitmen are in pursuit, having realized that Betty has the car with the drugs.
+Meanwhile, the two hitmen are in pursuit, having learned that Betty saw Del's killing, and having realized that she probably has the car with the drugs.
 As they search, Charlie's heart begins to soften towards Betty, to Wesley's consternation.